websitebloger/chosen/contributing.md

     grunt test                 # run the tests in spec/

-    grunt build                # build Chosen from source
+    grunt build                # build storyofmylife from source

-    grunt watch                # watch coffee/ for changes and build Chosen
+    grunt watch                # watch coffee/ for changes and build storyofmylife

-If you're interested, you can find the task in [Gruntfile.coffee](https://github.com/websitebloger/chosen/blob/master/Gruntfile.coffee).
+If you're interested, you can find the task in [Gruntfile.coffee](https://github.com/samuelbetio/storyofmylife/blob/master/Gruntfile.coffee).